aguang/website/_posts/2018-02-28-travis-ci-for-python-and-r.md

 You can of course add additional python versions if you'd like as well as a nightly build.
 In this particular case Travis will create 3 containers with python3.4, python3.5, and python3.6 respectively for us and build and test our code on each.
 Since the builds are all in Ubuntu, in order to also get R on the system if you were sudo-enabled you would just run `sudo apt-get`.
 In a container-based environment, however, you need to follow Travis-CI's guide on [Adding APT Sources and Packages](https://docs.travis-ci.com/user/installing-dependencies/#Installing-Packages-on-Container-Based-Infrastructure).

+Personally I have found this somewhat difficult to parse and work out.
 There is however yet another option, and that is to use a conda environment.

 ### conda and Travis